1 About sugar

 4.2 Why are you only focusing on sugar?

 It’s our job, as the campaigning and certification body for sugar.
-It’s the same reason the Vegan Society focusses just on vegan foods, or OK Kosher on kosher foods!
-We’re just the first to apply the same principle to sugar.
+It’s the same reason the Vegan Society focusses just on vegan foods, or OK Kosher on kosher foods.
+We just apply the same principle to sugar.
 Certification schemes have the effect of increasing both demand for and availability of what is being certified.
 By applying that to sugar we might just get more sugar free and lower sugar options out there.
 If people have choices available to them that are within the guidelines, education makes a lot more sense.
 Cooking from scratch can be helpful but is not convenient for everyone or all the time, and it would be useful to have more store bought ready foods within the guidelines on sugar as well.

 4.3 Sugar has received increased amounts of attention from the media and political environment, has this influenced your decision to focus on sugar once again?